pingidentity/pingidentity-devops-getting-started/docs/how-to/usingVault.md

 | VAULT_AUTH_PASSWORD | 2FederateM0re                  | Password of internal vault identity.
 Optional if VAULT_TOKEN is provided.                                                        |
 | VAULT_SECRETS       | /pingfederate/encryption-keys  | A list of secrets to pull into the container.
 Must be the full secret path used in vault.                                       |

-Below is an example of how these would be used in an docker-compose.yaml file.
-Note that this example provides 2 secrets as denoted by the VAULT_SECRETS setting.
+The following example shows how these would be used in a docker-compose.yaml file.
+This example provides two secrets, as denoted by the VAULT_SECRETS setting.

 ``` yaml
 services: